 WordPress makes creating web sites easy, but there is one handy web page feature that requires a tiny bit of coding: Bookmarks.
 Fortunately, it’s simple coding that anyone can do.
-These instructions apply to WordPress.com and WordPress.org.
+You add the code when you are editing your page or post.
+These instructions apply to WordPress.com and WordPress.org sites.

 Bookmarks allow you to jump to anywhere on a page (or post), from the same page, from another page on the same site, or from another site.
-You can also create links to go to specific point on a page, and send these via email, or use them for social media posts.
+You can use bookmarks to create links for a specific point on a page, and send these via email, or use them for social media posts.

 If there are sections on a page, like this one, you can create a table of contents at the top of the page, like the one at the top here, and allow users to click and go directly to that section.This is useful on longer pages, and remember that a one screen page on a large desktop monitor might already require a lot of scrolling on a mobile device.
 There are two steps for each bookmark: Create the bookmark, and create the link to it.

-- Switch to Text or HTML mode (depending on which WordPress editor you are using).
+- Switch to Text (HTML) mode.
 The mode is selected by tabs in the upper right, above the toolbar for the typing area.
 The default mode is Visual, and you can switch back at any time.

 - Find the location for your bookmark.
 For example, to set the bookmark for the heading at the top of this section, I scrolled down to the heading.
 The line looked like this: